-- (i) have raised (ii) have been raising (C) have been rising (D) have arose - b.
-The team lead, as well as the other members, ----- present on the occasion. - (C) has

-- c.
-Despite the new medicine's ----- in treating diabetes, it is not ----- widely.
-(A) effectiveness - prescribed

-- (B) availability used

-- (C) prescription available

-- (D) acceptance proscribed

 - a.
+Food prices ----- again this month. - (i) have raised (ii) have been raising (C) have been rising (D) have arose - b.
+The team lead, as well as the other members , ----- present on the occasion. - (A) were (B) was (C) has (D) have - c.
+Despite the new medicine's ------ in treating diabetes, it is not ----- widely.
+(A) effectiveness - prescribed (B) availability - used - (A) effectiveness prescribed ((C) prescription - available (E - (D) acceptance proscribed

-Rewrite the following sentence with standard grammatical accuracy.
-Epic, the country's first browser, uses very less memory than Google chrome. - b.
+- a.
+Rewrite the following sentence with standard grammatical accuracy. - Epic, the country's first browser, uses very less memory than Google chrome. - b.
 Which of the above underlined parts of the sentence is not appropriate?
 All engineering students (I)/should learn business systems, (II)/ mathematics and (III) how to do computation.
 (IV). - c.
 Which of the following options is the closest in meaning to the sentence below?
-She enjoyed herself immensely at party

-- (A) She had a terrible time at the party (B) She had a horrible time at the party

-- (C) She had a terrific time at the party (D) She had a terrifying time at the party
+She enjoyed herself immensely at party - (A) She had a terrible time at the party (B) She had a horrible time at the party - (C) She had a terrific time at the party (D) She had a terrifying time at the party

 - a.
 Write down the verbs of the following words: i) standard ii) responsive - b.
-Frame adjectives from the following words: i) news - ii) operation - c.
+Frame adjectives from the following words: i) news ii) operation - c.
 Construct a passive using the following prompt, given in brackets.
-(It/feel) There is a lack of communication in sales .
+(It/feel) There is a lack of communication in sales.

 - a.
-Rearrange the following words to make formal business expressions. look / meeting / forward / to/ you. - b.
+Rearrange the following words to make formal business expressions. look / meeting / forward / to/ you - b.
 Complete the sentence with the correct relative pronoun.
 The merger raises a number of HR issues ----- need to be addressed soon. - c.
 Complete the sentence with a suitable preposition.

-I am working ----- TCS ----- the domain of Business Analytics.
+I am working ------ TCS ------ the domain of Business Analytics.

 - a.
 Frame a sentence in the future perfect, using the prompt given. network / half our suppliers by / end of this year. - b.
 Complete the following sentence, using the correct form of the passive.
-To asses past performance, and review pay all employees ----- (assess) once a - c.
+To asses past performance, and review pay all employees ------ (assess) once a year. - c.
 Complete the sentence using the correct alternative given in brackets. - d.
-The number of training organizations ----- (has / have) increasing rapidly.
+The number of training organizations ------ (has / have) increasing rapidly.